-Bush fire of dry grass in Northern Territory, Australia, Credit: Wikimedia.
-Thomas Schoch.
+Bush fire of dry grass in Northern Territory, Australia.
+Credit: Wikimedia, Thomas Schoch.

-twenty percent of Earth's land surface and comprises a mix of grasses and trees, with some shrubs, that vary from savanna woodland where trees form a thin canopy through to grass savanna where trees are few and widely separated.
+The type of vegetation mixture known simply as savanna covers about twenty percent of Earth's land surface and comprises a mix of grasses and trees, with some shrubs, that vary from savanna woodland where trees form a thin canopy through to grass savanna where trees are few and widely separated.
 Over a large scale, forest merges into savanna woodland whilst grass savanna merges into semi-desert.
 Savannas are distinct from prairies and steppes.
 The former develop in all-year warm to hot climates with distinctly seasonal rainfall.
 The latter develop in climates with a distinct cold-season and more variable seasonal distribution of rainfall.